Guide for Pet Grooming at Home

 Hair Clippers:

 • Professional pet hair clippers like the Wahl Bravura or Andis Excel Pro-Animal along with a blade lubricant and disinfectant are an investment worth making if you will be trimming your pet’s coat regularly.
 A number 10 blade can be used close to the skin on areas such as the tail or chest.
-Some cordless varieties like the Starryfield dog clippers are great for smaller areas between the toes or closer to the face.
+Cordless dog clippers varieties are great for smaller areas between the toes or closer to the face.
 They have a narrow blade and are easy to maneuver in tight spaces.
 Use extreme caution on think skinned areas near the underarms, hock, and groin.
 I’ve accidentally clipped skin in that area and I do not use scissors for the same reason!
 If you can secure your pet on a non-skid table or yoga mat with good visualization and lighting, you will have a better grooming experience.

 Provide plenty of high value treats like rotisserie chicken bits and your pet will have a better experience too!
 Above all, have plenty of patience and a sense of humor!